nitrozyna/FDR-Metabolomics/timelog.md

 ### 21 Feb 2021
 * *7 hours* Finished debugging knockoffs, figured out D is the most sensitive, changed to covariance type = diag, number of components is the same as number of dimensions.

+### 23 Feb 2021
+* *3 hours* Progressed on writing the thesis: knockoffs, Spec2Vec, some basic explanations of biological concepts.